-Source/Collection of Data: This measure will use an agency database to track all revenue received by the TCEQ and deposited into the General Revenue Fund generated from the 5 Percent Gross Receipts Fee on the disposal of low-level radioactive waste and other radioactive substances at any Texas disposal facility.
+Source/Collection of Data: This measure will use an agency database to track all revenue received by TCEQ and deposited into the General Revenue Fund generated from the 5 Percent Gross Receipts Fee on the disposal of low-level radioactive waste and other radioactive substances.

-Method of Calculation: Using an agency database maintained by the Radioactive Materials Division and information from the Revenues Section of the Financial Administration Division, at the end of each quarter, the total of deposits made during that quarter is determined.
+Method of Calculation: Using information from the Revenues Section of the Financial Administration Division, at the end of each quarter, the total of deposits made during that quarter is determined.
 The total for each quarter is added to the total for any previous quarters during that fiscal year to come up with a cumulative total deposited during that fiscal year.

-Data Limitations: None known at this time Calculation Type: Cumulative New Measure: No Desired Performance: Above projections
+Data Limitations: None identified Calculation Type: Cumulative New Measure: No Desired Performance: Above projections

-1.3.1 ex 2 Volume of low-level radioactive waste accepted by the state of Texas for disposal at the Texas Compact Waste facility (key)
+1.3.1 ex 2 Volume of Low-level Waste Accepted at Texas Compact Waste Facility (key)